 Antin’s next film, Vilna Nights (1993), is a filmic installation consisting of a stage set and three rear-screen video projections representing the ruins of the Jewish ghetto in Vilna, the capital city of Lithuania.
 Here Antin explicitly explores motifs of Eastern European Jews during World War II and the specter of mass destruction.
 In this work Antin opens three windows in bombed-out buildings, surrounded by rubble, through which, as Antin says, we view “the ghosts of the vanished inhabitants as they continue to live out their interrupted lives.”
 Each vignette shows the three stages of life and places these ghosts of loss in Vilna, once home to the largest population of Jews in Europe, all but exterminated by Germany during World War II.

-Over the past thirty years Eleanor Antin has put narrative into art content and widened the scope of our imaginative lives.
+Over the past several decades Eleanor Antin has put narrative into art content and widened the scope of our imaginative lives.
 In the exhibition catalogue, Eleanor Antin, curator Howard N. Fox asks Antin, “But for you, is there something that redeems or exalts humankind?”
 Antin answers, “For me personally it was making art.”

 Eleanor Antin has been honored with two retrospectives, Eleanor Antin: A Retrospective, organized at Washington University Gallery of Art in St. Louis, Missouri (2000), and Eleanor Antin, held at the Los Angeles County Museum of Art in 1999.
 She is the recipient of a National Endowment for the Arts Individual Artist Grant in 1979, a Guggenheim Foundation Fellowship in 1997 and the Cultural Achievement Award of the National Foundation for Jewish Culture in 1998.
 Selected public collections include The Whitney Museum, The Museum of Modern Art and The Jewish Museum in New York; Wadsworth Atheneum, Hartford, Connecticut; Walker Art Center, Minneapolis; The Art Institute of Chicago; Los Angeles County Museum of Art; Museum of Modern Art, San Francisco; Museum of Contemporary Art, San Diego.